vinceliuice/Orchis-theme/README.md

 sudo flatpak override --filesystem=xdg-config/gtk-3.0 && sudo flatpak override --filesystem=xdg-config/gtk-4.0
 ```

-If you use flatpak apps, you can run this to fix theme issue
+If you use flatpak apps, you can run this to fix theme issue.